Skip to main content

 • How does the dog handle being alone?

-• Any history of allergies, chronic ear issues, or mobility concerns?
+• Any history of seizures, chronic ear issues, or mobility concerns?

 Cost to own an Australian Shepherd

-If you are considering an Australian Shepherd, you may also compare:
+If you are drawn to an Australian Shepherd, consider these profiles:

 Frequently Asked Questions